Terms & Conditions Governing Your Use of this Website

 - to transmit, upload, post or otherwise make available any solicited or unauthorized advertising, promotional materials, “junk mail”, “spam”, “chain letters”, “pyramid schemes” or any duplicative or unsolicited messages.

-Customer may designate up to the number of Users that corresponds to the number of permitted Users set forth in Schedule A. Customer will provide and assign unique password and user names to each authorized User for each license purchased.
+Passwords, Access, and Notification: Customer will provide and assign unique password and user names to each account created.
 Customer acknowledges and agrees that Customer is prohibited from sharing passwords and or user names with unauthorized users.
 Customer will be responsible for the confidentiality and use of Customer’s (including its employees’) passwords and user names.
 Customer will also be responsible for all Electronic Communications, including those containing business information, account registration, account holder information, financial information, Customer Data, and all other data of any kind contained within emails or otherwise entered electronically through the Service or under Customer’s account.
 Vendor will act as though any Electronic Communications it receives under Customer’s passwords, User name, and/or account number will have been sent by Customer.
 Customer agrees to notify Vendor if Customer becomes aware of any loss or theft or unauthorized use of any of Customer’s passwords, user names, and/or account number.
 The foregoing shall also apply to any Purchase Order Forms submitted by the Customer for further use of the Service.

 Notwithstanding anything to the contrary in this Agreement, Content is not included in Confidential Information as defined above.
 To the extent Vendor has any access to Content in the course of providing the Services, Vendor’s entire obligation to keep Content confidential is stated in this Section below.
 Vendor shall not, intentionally (i) access Customer’s Content or (ii) disclose Customer’s Content to any third party, except to the extent: (a) Customer makes its Content publicly available, (b) as necessary for Vendor to provide, or obtain third-party supplier support for, the Services or to provide information requested by Customer, or (c) as specifically authorized by Customer in writing.
 Vendor’s obligation to protect Content from unauthorized use, access or disclosure is: (i) to provide the Security Services specifically set forth in this Agreement and (ii) maintain and enforce the then-current standard Vendor security policies and standards applicable to the Services as practiced at the service locations from which Vendor is providing the Services to Customer.